Breadcrumb

 Johnette.Martin@colorado.edu

 ᎦᎵᎡᎵ ᏥᏕᎾᎸ, O Johnette Makamaeakahaio’kaho’oponoponookapunahelekupuo’kaaina Martin ko'u inoa.
 No Makawao koʻu ahupuaʻa a o Hāmākuapoko, Maui mai au.
 Noho wau i Kololako (Colorado).
-As an ᏣᎳᎩ and Kanaka Maoli, cis-gendered, heterosexual woman and musicologist, Martin’s research interests range from film music to gender, sexuality and identity in Indigenous music cultures, particularly of the Americas and Polynesia.
-Born and raised in Hawai’i Nei, she grew up immersed in the traditional Native Hawaiian practices once denied to her ancestors, including mea’ai, aloha ‘āina, spirituality, and mele (mele hula and mele oli).
-Martin started her collegiate music education with the goal of returning to her community and giving back in the form of teaching academic art music.
-This sense of kuleana or responsibility continues to inspire her drive to include her Native Hawaiian and Cherokee cultures into the conversation of American Musicology.
-Her goals of inclusivity stretch from ethnic identity to gender, sexuality, and spiritual identity.
+As an ᏣᎳᎩ and Kanaka Maoli, cis-gendered, heterosexual woman and musicologist, Johnette’s research interests range from film music to representation, misinformation, and identity in Indigenous music cultures, particularly of the Americas and Polynesia.
+Born and raised in Hawai’i Nei, she grew up immersed in traditional Native Hawaiian practices, once denied to her ancestors, including mea’ai, aloha ‘āina, spirituality, and mele (mele hula and mele oli).
+Being a musicologist is a passion that intensifies with her accomplishments in the scholarship and with the guidance of her fellow scholars and professors: past, present, and future.
+She started her collegiate music education with the goal of returning to her community to give back in the form of teaching academic art music.
+To this day, Johnette still aspires to contribute to her community as her kuleana or responsibility through teaching music and culture, but now including her Native Hawaiian and Cherokee cultures into the conversation of American Musicology.
+Her goals of inclusivity stretch from ethnic identity to gender, sexuality, and spiritual identity, i.e., the 2-spirited individual, pre-, and post-colonization.
+Johnette’s work also includes South Korean film music and pansori (South Korean folk music) as well as Mariachi vocals and pedagogy.

 Jessica Quah